Get all information you need to make a successful and stress-free move across the ditch.

 On top of the above, you will need a medical examination from a GP when applying for your Australian driver’s licence if you are:

-Anyone with a medical condition that could affect their ability to safely operate a vehicle.
+- Anyone with a medical condition that could affect their ability to operate a vehicle safely.

-Anyone who has been requested to supply a medical certificate for driver’s licence application by the NZTA.
+- Anyone who has been requested to supply a medical certificate for a driver’s licence application by the NZTA.

 Buying a car in Australia

-Buying a car in Australia can be a confusing task, as rules and costs vary from state to state.
-When buying a vehicle you need to factor in all the ‘hidden’ costs & taxes that the various state governments throw in.
+Buying a car in Australia can be confusing, as rules and costs vary from state to state.
+You need to factor in all the ‘hidden’ costs and taxes that the various state governments impose.

 A few key points worth noting are:

-Rules vary from state to state about roadworthy certificates (the equivalent of an MOT, for those from the UK).
+- Rules vary from state to state regarding roadworthy certificates (the equivalent of an MOT for those from the UK).

 Is it worth taking your car with you to Australia?

-There is very specific documentation required to ship your car to Australia.
-Without it, your car will not be allowed entry and would be stuck at the port.
-There is also length of ownership and tax payable issues.
+Very specific documentation is required to ship your car to Australia.
+Without it, your car will not be allowed entry and will be stuck at the port.
+There are also length of ownership and tax payable issues.

 Find out if it is worth shipping your car